anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 If the record class is elided, record class `IN` as specified in {{-dns}} is assumed.
 When a record class is required, the record type MUST also be provided.

-There is usually only one question {{-qdcount-1}}, which is why the question section is a flat array and not nested to safe overhead from the additional CBOR array header.
+There usually is only one question record {{-qdcount-1}}, which is why the question section is a flat array and not nested like the other sections.
+This serves to safe overhead from the additional CBOR array header.
-In the rare cases when there is more than one question is supposed to be in the question section, the next question just follows.
+In the rare cases when there is more than one question record in the question section, the next question just follows.
 In this case, for every question but the last, the record type MUST be included, i.e., it is not optional.
 This way it is ensured that the parser can distinguish each question by looking up the name first.

 The remainder of the query is either empty or MUST consist of up to three extra arrays.

-If only one additional array is in the query, it encodes the additional section of the query as an array of DNS resource records (see {{sec:rr}}).
+If one extra array is in the query, it encodes the additional section of the query as an array of DNS resource records (see {{sec:rr}}).
-If only two additional arrays are in the query, they encode, in that order, the authority and additional sections of the query each as an array of DNS resource records (see {{sec:rr}}).
+If two extra arrays are in the query, they encode, in that order, the authority and additional sections of the query each as an array of DNS resource records (see {{sec:rr}}).
-If three additional arrays are in the query, they encode, in that order, the answer section, the authority, and additional sections of the query each as an array of DNS resource records (see {{sec:rr}}).
+If three extra arrays are in the query, they encode, in that order, the answer section, the authority, and additional sections of the query each as an array of DNS resource records (see {{sec:rr}}).

 As such, the highest precedence in elision is given to the answer section, as it only occurs with mDNS to signify Known Answers {{?RFC6762}}.
 The lowest precedence is given to the additional section, as it may contain EDNS OPT Pseudo-RRs, which are common in queries (see {{sec:edns}}).